isomerpages/nlb-biblioasia/_holding-area/The Search for a “Lost” Towkay of Malaya.md

 _The author thanks Phan Ming Ruey, Mdm Lau Foong Kheng, Lee Ee Pieu, Dr Wong Yee Tuan, Jacky Chew, Chai Wei Sin, Chanel Pong, Ansell Tan and Sun Yu-li for insights into the history of Phan Kim Sam and Thye Seng.
 Thye Seng at 105 Jalan Gopeng, Kampar, Malaysia, is open to visitors by appointment.
 Contact the Phan family at rueyphan@yahoo.com for more information._

 <div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba">
 A collection of the business records of Phan Kim Sam and Thye Seng can be found in a donation from the Family of Phan Kim Sam and Choo Yang Yung at the National Library.
-Members of the public can make a request to view the materials via email at ref@nlb.gov.sg or at the reference counter on Level 11 of the Lee Kong Chian Reference Library, National Library Building.
+Members of the public can make a request to view the materials via email at <a href="mailto:ref@nlb.gov.sg">ref@nlb.gov.sg</a> or at the reference counter on Level 11 of the Lee Kong Chian Reference Library, National Library Building.
 </div>

 <div style="background-color: white;">
 <br>